reasonwithoutrestraint/site/_posts/Original/Ethics/My Position/2019-06-19-Political Philosophy.md

 	- Individuals can force others to compensate for actions that undermined contract-formation (e.g. theft, violence, etc.).
 	- Individuals can defend themselves via force.
 - State power:
-	- Individuals can produce preferred systems that cannot be secured via contracts.
-People in a region have shared preferences, but cannot be satisfied without the use of state power within that region.
 	- Optional democratic uses of state coercion:
-		- (1) Individuals have a right to collectivize to guarantee the exercise of the individual permissions above.
-E.g. protections against violence.
-It's justified as a minor constraint to alleviate major constraints (but this is also covered under mandatory uses of state coercion below).
-		- (2) if (1) is justified, then it's also justified to collective to guarantee those same protections against non-agent forces, e.g. natural disasters if they so chose (also justified under mandatory uses of state coercion below).
-		- (3) Unwanted externalities *due to* contracts can be prevented, e.g. unwanted systems which would be incentivized by everyone's incentivized contracts.
+		- Unwanted externalities *due to* contracts can be prevented. e.g. unwanted systems which would be incentivized by everyone's incentivized contracts.
 This is only if the restrictions caused by this prevention is comparable to the restriction that would be caused if left to the market.
 If so, this should be decided democratically.
+Individuals can produce preferred systems that cannot be secured via contracts.
+People in a region have shared preferences, but cannot be satisfied without the use of state power within that region.
+		- Arbitrary communal preferences:
+			- (1) There is democratic support.
+			- (2) The state coercion impairs minor constraint to reduce a comparable or larger constraint.
+			- (3) State coercion is the only way to alleviate these constraints.
+			- (4) The scope of the state coercion is as small as logistically feasible
 	- Mandatory uses of state coercion:
-		- Compensation to individuals made worse-off by state activity - e.g. people who are made worse-off by state enforcement of property rights.
 		- Subsidizing the basic requirements for ensuring everyone's values are input in the democratic system:
 			- Courts, Police, Military, Prison, Education
+		- Protections: protections against constraints when another person is causally responsible.
+		- (?)
+Compensation to individuals made worse-off by state activity - e.g. people who are made worse-off by state enforcement of property rights.
 	- Justification for property rights?

 - Consent: